syncfusion-content/flutter-docs/Flutter/datagrid/filtering.md

 ### Filter rows with a range between two dates

-A `DateTime` type of column can be filtered with a range between two dates by applying the two filter conditions to the same column.
+The column which holds the `DateTime` type data can be filtered with a range between two dates by applying the two filter conditions to the same column.
 The `FilterType` for the filter condition with the start date should be `GreaterThanOrEqual` and the end date should be `LessThanOrEqual` and the `FilterOperator` for the filter condition should be `and`.

 {% tabs %}
 {% highlight Dart %}